-- (i) provides for 76 hours leave for each full year of service; - (ii) unused personal leave credits accumulate and carry forward each year; - (iii) if in any personal leave year personal leave with full pay is exhausted personal leave without pay is available provided the absences are appropriately certified by a registered health practitioner consistent with subclause (m) of this clause; - (iv) a period of personal leave does not extend the period of employment; - (v) for employees employed for less than 12 months personal leave is credited in direct proportion of their employment compared to full-time equivalent employment. - (vi) A fixed term employee who has completed: - (1) 12 months continuous service and is likely to complete a further three years' continuous service, as certified by the employer; or - (2) four years continuous service;
+- (i) provides for 76 hours leave for each full year of service; - (ii) unused personal leave credits accumulate and carry forward each year; - (iii) if in any personal leave year personal leave with full pay is exhausted personal leave without pay is available provided the absences are supported by evidence consistent with subclause (m) of this clause; - (iv) a period of personal leave does not extend the period of employment; - (v) for employees employed for less than 12 months personal leave is credited in direct proportion of their employment compared to full-time equivalent employment. - (vi) A fixed term employee who has completed: - (1) 12 months continuous service and is likely to complete a further three years' continuous service, as certified by the employer; or - (2) four years continuous service;

-is entitled to personal leave according to subclause (d), as if that employee was a permanent employee.
+is entitled to personal leave according to subclause (e), as if that employee was a permanent employee.

-- (g) Change from Fixed Term Employment to Permanent Employment Status - (i) A fixed-term employee who becomes a permanent employee is entitled to personal leave according to subclause (d), as if the employee had been appointed as a permanent employee on the first day of continuous service and calculations of entitlements are to be made accordingly. - (ii) A fixed-term employee to whom subclause (g)(i) applies and who otherwise would have received a greater entitlement as a fixed term employee is to receive that entitlement if personal leave in excess of the entitlement of subclause (d) is required. - (iii) An employee to whom subclause (g)(ii) applies is entitled to personal leave at half-pay and without pay appropriate to their years of service in accordance with subclause (d) if personal leave on full pay is exhausted. - (h) The Effect of Workers Compensation
+- (h) Change from Fixed Term Employment to Permanent Employment Status - (i) A fixed-term employee who becomes a permanent employee is entitled to personal leave according to subclause (e), as if the employee had been appointed as a permanent employee on the first day of continuous service and calculations of entitlements are to be made accordingly.

+- (ii) A fixed-term employee to whom subclause (h)(i) applies and who otherwise would have received a greater entitlement as a fixed term employee is to receive that entitlement if personal leave in excess of the entitlement of subclause (e) is required. - (iii) An employee to whom subclause (h)(ii) applies is entitled to personal leave at half-pay and without pay appropriate to their years of service in accordance with subclause (e) if personal leave on full pay is exhausted. - (i) The Effect of Workers Compensation